Robert Jenrick

+Early life and non-political career

-Jenrick was born in Wolverhampton in 1982.
+Robert Edward Jenrick was born on 9 January 1982 in Wolverhampton.
 He grew up in Shropshire near the town of Ludlow, as well as in Herefordshire.
+His father was the Finance Director of the English Electric Cooker Company and, later, the Managing Director of Cannon Industries.

-Jenrick attended Wolverhampton Grammar School before reading history at St John's College, Cambridge, graduating in 2003.
-He was news editor at student newspaper Varsity in 2001.
-He was Thouron Fellow in Political Science at the University of Pennsylvania from 2003 to 2004.
-He subsequently studied law, gaining a graduate diploma in law from The College of Law in 2005 and completing a legal practice course at BPP Law School in 2006.
+Jenrick was privately educated at Wolverhampton Grammar School before reading history at St John's College, Cambridge, graduating in 2003 with a First Class Bachelor of Arts degree.
+He obtained a Thouron Award to study political science at the University of Pennsylvania from 2003 to 2004.
+He subsequently studied law, gaining a Graduate Diploma in Law from The College of Law in 2005 and completing a legal practice course at BPP Law School in 2006.

+Jenrick qualified as a solicitor in 2008 and practised corporate law with Skadden Arps and Sullivan & Cromwell in London and Moscow.
+He met his future wife, Michal Berkner, when they both practised at Skadden Arps.

+Immediately prior to being elected to the House of Commons Jenrick was a director of Christie's, an auction house.

+Parliamentary career

 Early career

-Jenrick qualified as a solicitor in 2008 and practised corporate law with Skadden Arps and Sullivan & Cromwell in London and Moscow.
-Immediately prior to being elected to Parliament in 2014 Jenrick was a director of Christie's, the auction house.

-At the general election of 2010, Jenrick contested Newcastle-under-Lyme for the Conservative Party, but lost to the incumbent Paul Farrelly of the Labour Party by 1,582 votes, although he did achieve one of the largest swings to the Conservatives at 9.4%.
+At the 2010 general election Jenrick contested Newcastle-under-Lyme for the Conservatives, but lost to the incumbent Labour Party MP Paul Farrelly by 1,582 votes.

-Political career

-In November 2013, Jenrick was selected to contest the Parliamentary constituency of Newark, where the sitting member Patrick Mercer had resigned following a cash for lobbying scandal.
-At a by-election held on 5 June 2014, he retained the seat with a reduced majority of 7,403.
-Jenrick became the first Conservative candidate to win a by-election in Government since William Hague in Richmond in 1989 and achieved the strongest peacetime by-election result for the Conservative Party in Government for over 40 years.

-During the campaign, Jenrick was criticised by UKIP's candidate, Roger Helmer, for owning several properties.
+In November 2013 Jenrick was selected to contest the parliamentary constituency by-election for Newark, where the sitting Conservative MP, Patrick Mercer, had resigned following a cash-for-lobbying scandal.
+During the campaign Jenrick was criticised by the UK Independence Party's candidate, Roger Helmer, for owning several properties.
 Chris Grayling, the justice secretary, defended Jenrick, stating that being self-made and successful was nothing to be ashamed of.
+At the by-election, held on 5 June 2014, he won with a majority of 7,403.

-In February 2016, Channel 4 News alleged overspending in Jenrick's 2014 by-election victory.
+In February 2016 Channel 4 News alleged overspending in Jenrick's by-election victory.
 Jenrick said he was confident his election expenses had been compiled in compliance with the law.
 Nottinghamshire Police took no action as too much time had passed since the alleged offence.
-In March 2017, the Electoral Commission released a report on their investigation into spending allegations at a number of elections.
-They concluded that the Conservative Party had contravened the spending rules three times (the 2014 Newark by-election being one of those times) and committed offences twice, and accordingly fined the party £70,000.
+In March 2017 the Electoral Commission released a report on their investigation into spending allegations at a number of elections.
+They concluded that the Conservative Party had contravened the spending rules three times (including in the 2014 Newark by-election) and committed offences twice, and accordingly fined the party £70,000.